Shiva Sai Ram Urella

 Lector in Telugu, South Asian Studies

-Shiva Sai Ram Urella is a Lector of Telugu in the South Asia Studies Council.
+Shiva Sai Ram Urella is a Lector of Telugu in the South Asia Studies Council at Yale University.
 He holds a Ph.D. in Religious Studies from Emory University and an Integrated Master of Arts in Political Science from the University of Hyderabad, India.
-His dissertation project focused on the ritual repertoire of Telangana-based ritual specialists called Ogguvandlu, who perform rituals and Telugu oral narratives of deities Mallanna and Yellamma.
-His research focuses on the relationship between language, material practices, oral narratives, guising, deity possession, caste identities, and state-led interventions in contemporary South Indian Hindu traditions.
-He received the Taraknath Das Memorial Junior Research Fellowship from the American Institute of Indian Studies for 2022-2023.
+His current book project is based on his ethnographic fieldwork in Telangana among Telangana-based ritual specialists called Ogguvandlu, who create and sustain vibrant Bahujan religious worlds within which they perform rituals, Telugu oral narratives of sibling deities Mallanna and Yellamma.
+His research focuses on the relationships between the Telugu language, ritual repertoires, oral narratives, divine embodiment, caste identities, and state-led interventions in contemporary South Indian Hindu traditions.
+He received the Taraknath Das Memorial Junior Research Fellowship from the American Institute of Indian Studies for 2022-2023 to conduct his fieldwork.